corpnewt/EssentialsList/README.md

 It can auto-mount EFI partitions, and will remember the state and return it when completed.

-It saves the output to a timestamped zip on the Desktop with the format `EssentialsList-[timestam].zip`
+It saves the output to a timestamped zip on the Desktop with the format `EssentialsList-[timestamp].zip`

 ***